MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VIII-Agricultural-Marketing-Service-Federal-Grain-Inspection-Service-Fair-Trade-Practices-Program-Department-Agriculture/subchapter-A-Federal-Grain-Inspection/part-868-General-Regulations-Standards-Certain-Agricultural-Commodities/subpart-A-Regulations/subjectgroup-ECFRb7473f877c58dfd-Fees/section-868.92.md

 (3) An applicant requests the use of express-type mail or courier service.

-(d) *Application of fees when service is delayed by the applicant.* Hourly fees will be assessed when -
+(d) *Application of fees when service is delayed by the applicant.* Hourly fees will be assessed when—

 (1) Service has been requested at a specified location;